The Greene Family History

-18. Sir Robert de Greene, Gentleman of Bowridge Hill, Gillingham, England.
+18. Sir Robert de Greene, Gentleman of Bowridge Hall, Gillingham, England.

-19. Sir Richard Greene, of Bowridge Hill, died in May of 1608, married Joan Converse, d/o William Convers.
+19. Sir Richard Greene, of Bowridge Hall, died in May of 1608, married Joan Converse, d/o William Convers.

 20. Richard Greene (The Younger) -- married Mary Hooker, daughter of John Hooker, member of Parliament from Exeter, England.
 Richard Greene died in 1660 AD.